IBM/cp4ba-jam-in-a-box/docs/Bring-up/Bring-Up-Lab-2/Exercise-1-Prepare.md

 Therefore, the bastion host must be one of RHEL, CentOS, or macOS.
 Finally, all commands these scripts need must also be available on the bastion host, for example, the OpenShift CLI, Kubernetes CLI, and so on.

-The preparation of a bastion host is discussed in the documentation on this page: [Preparing a client to connect to the cluster](https://www.ibm.com/docs/en/cloud-paks/cp-biz-automation/23.0.2?topic=deployment-preparing-client-connect-cluster).
+The preparation of a bastion host is discussed in the documentation on this page: <a href="https://www.ibm.com/docs/en/cloud-paks/cp-biz-automation/23.0.2?topic=deployment-preparing-client-connect-cluster" target="_blank">Preparing a client to connect to the cluster</a>.

 Other services are also deployed on this specific bastion host.
 The most important ones are the LDAP Server, which is used as the Authentication provider for the CP4BA deployment, and an NFS Server to provide persistent storage capabilities to the Openshift cluster.